Apparently iTunes keeps its playlist

 folder, all neatly arranged by artist and album. iTunes does have

-apply to the latest iTunes!):
+steps (might not apply to the latest iTunes!):

 - Rename Itunes Music Library.xml (eg Itunes Music